Treaty of Wedmore

 The Treaty of Wedmore (Note: Also known as the Treaty of Chippenham or the Peace of Wedmore) is a 9th century agreement between King Alfred the Great of Wessex and the Viking king Guthrum the Old.
-The only contemporary reference to the treaty is that of a Welsh monk, Asser, in his biography of Alfred, known as Vita Ælfredi regis Angul Saxonum, or "The Life of King Alfred", in which Asser describes how after Guthrum's defeat at the Battle of Edington, followed by his surrender some days later, he agreed to a peace treaty with Alfred.
+The only contemporary reference to the treaty is that of a Welsh monk, Asser, in his biography of Alfred, known as Vita Ælfredi regis Angul Saxonum, or "The Life of King Alfred", in which Asser describes how after Guthrum's defeat at the Battle of Ethandun, followed by his surrender some days later, he agreed to a peace treaty with Alfred.
 The treaty was conditional on Guthrum's being baptised to endorse the agreement, as well as to allow him to rule more legitimately over his Christian vassals but to remain pagan to his pagan vassals.
 Also, Guthrum and his army were to leave Wessex.